 The aides help facilitate the total living-learning experience for all residents.
-Minority students can learn more about the larger White society and White students while staff can become more aware of Black, Hispanic, and Native American student culture.
+Minority students can learn more about the larger White society while hall residents can become more aware of Black, Hispanic, and Native American student cultures.

-OFFICE OF STUDENT LIFE Assistant Vice President and Director 153 Student Services 355-7535
+OFFICE OF STUDENT LIFE Assistant Vice President and Director 153 Student Services

-The Assistant Vice President for Student Affairs and Services and Director of Student Life is responsible for providing leadership and coordination for the following Student Life offices: Health and Alcohol Education Programs, Judicial Affairs, Service-Learning Center, Student Activities (includes Off-Campus Housing and Commuter Student Programs), and Student Records and Withdrawals.
+The Assistant Vice President for Student Affairs and Services and Director of Student Life is responsible for providing leadership and coordination for the following Student Life Programs: Campus Orientation Programs, Health and Alcohol Education Programs, Judicial Affairs, Service-Learning Center, Student Activities (includes Off-Campus Housing and Commuter Student Programs), Student and Leadership Development, and Student Records and Withdrawals.
 These offices are described below.
-In addition, the Assistant Vice President has responsibility for general student advising carried out by all staff within the Student Life departments.
-Such advising includes direct and immediate assistance given when appropriate, as well as effective referral to other offices or agencies relevant to a student's needs.
+In addition, the Assistant Vice President has responsibility for general student advising carried out by all staff within the Student Life Department.
+Such advising includes direct and immmediate assistance given when appropriate, as well as effective referral to other offices or agencies relevant to a student's needs.